erikasantosrocha/python-api-challenge/README.md

-# python-api-challenge
-Module Challenge 6

-# Python API Homework - What's the Weather Like?
+# Python API Challenge - What's the Weather Like?

 ## Background